XxN0llxX/reflection/README.md

 This week all we had been doing this week was work on PuTTy and work on our websites even though I didn't win the website make off I was still pretty close to winning or so I hoped but next time I will win.
 And thats a fact

+# End of 10th
+## 11/10/17

+This week ion computer progrmamming i learned on how to make c00l things like a LOGO we had used html 5 to make the logo and after that i learned on how to make it a gradient.